MichaelLy766/MichaelLy766/README.md

 * Data Structures
 * Git

+## More About Me
-- 🔭 I’m currently working on building clone of Youtube
+- 🔭 I’m currently working on building a clone of Youtube
 - 🌱 I’m currently learning Front-end development and MIPS Assembly Programming
 - 👯 I’m looking to collaborate on a full-stack web app
 - 💬 Ask me about Lifting, fitness, and bodybuilding